GodestJulien/Node-RED-Pizza/README.md

 7. You need to configure the **visual recognition** node.
 Double click on it to open it, you need an **API Key** and to select the right **endpoint url**.

-You can find these credentials from Visual Recognition Service created in Step 1:
+How can you can find these credentials from Visual Recognition Service created in Step 1?

 - go to https://dataplatform.ibm.com/data/services?target=watson
 - click on your visual recognition instance
-- click on Credentials tab and View credentials
+- click on Credentials tab and View credentials or Create new credentials
-- copy the apikey value
+- copy the apikey and url values

 8. In Node-RED, paste the API Key value in the API Key field in your node.
+Same for the url endpoint.

-9. Select https://gateway.watsonplatform.net/visual-recognition/api from the dropdown next to Service Endpoint.
-Click Done.
+9. Click Done.

   <img src="./images/nodered2.png"/>

-10. Open the **Inject** node and give an image URL as a string input: https://watson-visual-recognition-duo-dev.ng.bluemix.net/images/classify/small/computer_chip.jpg
+10. Open the **Inject** node and give any image URL as a string input to test your flow.
 Click Done.

   <img src="./images/nodered3.png"/>